 How to Get Involved

-You first must become a member of the Institute, then you may participate in any council such as the buildingSMART alliance® (Alliance).
+You first must become a member of NIBS, then you may participate in any council such as the Building Information Management (BIM) Council.
 You may select the councils on which you wish to participate when you join the Institute.
 Once you are a member of the Alliance then, at no additional cost, you may select to be on the NBIMS-US Project Committee.
 You may then wish to participate on any of the sub-committees or working groups also listed in this section of the website.
 Learn more in our Get Involved section.